Russian and Belarusian Athletes Banned From Boston Marathon

 Russian and Belarusian athletes will not be allowed to compete in this year's Boston Marathon, organizers announced Wednesday.

-Runners who had previously been accepted to represent the countries in the 2022 Boston Marathon and currently reside there will no longer qualify, the Boston Athletic Association said.
+Runners who had previously been accepted to represent the countries in the 2022 Boston Marathon and currently live in either country will no longer qualify, the Boston Athletic Association said.
 The prohibition also applies to the 2022 BAA 5K.

 Citizens of Russia and Belarus who do not reside in either country will be allowed to compete, but cannot run under either country's flag.